Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Short
 Targets: 1 enemy
 Summoner MP Cost: 0
-The Support ally makes a Mental Attack with a x1 multiplier.
+The Support Ally makes a Mental Attack with a x1 multiplier.
 This can be done for free once per turn, but cannot be used on the same turn as they use Soothe.

 #### Soothe
 Auxiliary